Hyperthyroidism and Graves' disease: regulating thyroid function by addressing root causes

 Just some of the ways our practitioners can support your journey with hyperthyroid recovery include:

 Optimise nutrition: Nutrition and diet for hyperthyroidism is about much more than just eating to gain weight.
-The foods we eat can either help or hinder autoimmune disorders and thyroid conditions, and our practitioners work with each individual to find the right foods, and supplements, for them.
+The foods we eat can either help or hinder autoimmune disorders and thyroid conditions, and our practitioners work with each individual to find the right foods and supplements for them.

 Amy Myers MD, author of The Autoimmune Solution and The Thyroid Connection recommends people with hyperthyroidism and Graves’ disease: